The 2017 Uni Watch NFL preview

 It's a turbulent time in the uni-verse.
 The NBA is switching from Adidas to Nike, and the NHL is switching from Reebok to Adidas, which means all 30 teams in each league will have new uniforms, while MLB has been dressing its players in garishly colored jerseys with nicknames.
-Compared to those situations, the NFL uni scene it's a relative oasis of calm.
+Compared to those situations, the NFL uni scene is a relative oasis of calm.

 Or so it would appear at first glance.
 But it turns out that there's also a lot of churn in the world of NFL uniforms this season because most teams are upgrading to a new Nike tailoring template.
 You'll be hearing a lot about how the new template is lighter and tighter, how it has fewer seams and so on.
 But from a visual standpoint, the most obvious changes -- and they're almost all for the better -- can be seen around the jersey collars.